orestis/reseda/README.md

                     :loading? loading?}]]))
 ```

-`useSuspending` will connect the passed-in `Suspending` with the lifecycle of the React component, and will always return
+`useCachedSuspending` will connect the passed-in `Suspending` with the lifecycle of the React component, and will always return
 the value that was realized *last* (or the only one, during the first render).
 It will also return a boolean that indicates that data is on the way and can be used to indicate loading states in the UI.

-Note: `useSuspending` will add a callback to the underlying Promise of the `Suspending`.
+Note: `useCachedSuspending` will add a callback to the underlying Promise of the `Suspending`.
 This should be harmless and only does side-effects related to React.
 The actual value is passed-through unchanged.

 This behaviour is relatively similar to the [`useTransition` hook](https://reactjs.org/docs/concurrent-mode-reference.html#usetransition) in React experimental, but less granular and without timeout support.